Gaurav Bidhuri: 2011-2015

 In the two matches held in April, he crushed his opponents Zhakupov Kiras of Astana Arians Kazakhstan and Kozlowski Grzegorz of Rafako Hussars Polland.
 Earlier in the match held in the month of March, he had lost the match against Azerbaijan Baku Fires' Murad Rabadanov.
 He also lost the match against USA Knockouts’ Venegas Brent Richard held in June.

-2016
+2016-2019

 Gaurav participated in the World Olympic qualifier held in Azerbaijan.
 In July, Gaurav reached the quarter-finals of the WSB/APB qualifier at Vargas, Venezuela.
 He was selected for the World Series of Boxing by USA Knockout for the season 2016 to 2017 but he lost the WSB fight against the British Lionhearts.

-2017

 Gaurav Bidhuri claimed the bronze medal at the AIBA World Boxing Championship held in Hamburg, Germany.
 He won a gold medal in the 44th Grand Prix held in the month of July in Prague, Czech Republic.
 He reached the quarter-finals of the Asian Boxing Championship in Tashkent, Uzbekistan.

-2018

-At the Umakhanov Memorial Tournament in Kapiysk, Russia, he won a bronze medal.
-He also won a silver medal at the National Boxing Championship held in Pune.